FAQ

 Is the U School a preschool or a daycare center?

 We are both!
-Our high-quality teachers and learning environment represent high-quality preschool learning.
+Our qualified teachers, pedagogy approaches, and learning environments represent high-quality early childhood education.
 We also believe that when children enroll, the whole family enrolls and the first way to help a modern-day family is with their schedule.
 We hold a deep commitment to flexible scheduling while providing a high-quality preschool environment and early childhood education experience for our students.

 Is the U School a year-round school?

 Mostly.
-The U School follows the Ann Arbor Public Schools calendar as a guide.
-We begin and end our school year on the same days as AAPS does.
-However, during AAPS Winter, Spring, and Summer breaks, the U School remains open for families.
+The U School follows the Ann Arbor Public Schools calendar as a guide; we begin and end our school year on the same days as AAPS does and are closed during the first week of Winter Break.
+However, the U School remains open to families during AAPS Summer Break, Winter Break Week 2, and Spring Break.
 We are closed for a few public holidays during the year.
-We are also closed to families for two weeks for school cleaning, organizing, and staff training: one week prior to the summer programming, and one week prior to the start of the academic year.
+We are also closed to families for one week prior to the summer programming and one week prior to the start of the academic year for building-wide cleaning, organizing, and staff professional development.
 (Please refer to the public calendar for specific dates.)

 Do U School teachers have degrees in Early Childhood Education?